<- Back to blog

 Cons:

-• Limited control over programming
+• Limited control over programming for specific hypertrophy goals

 • Subscription required for most features

-3. Hevy
+4. Hevy

 Best for: Socially motivated lifters who want community support.